lucyZihanZ/Microbusiness_Density_Prediction/README.md

 # XGBoosting and LightGBM to Predict the microbusiness density

 1.**Dataset**:
--**The dataset used in this study is sourced from Kaggle`https://www.kaggle.com/competitions/godaddy-microbusiness-density-forecasting/data`, focusing on predicting micro-business density**.
+-The dataset used in this study is sourced from Kaggle`https://www.kaggle.com/competitions/godaddy-microbusiness-density-forecasting/data`, focusing on predicting micro-business density**.

 2.**Data Analysis**: